blacklanternsecurity/TREVORspray/README.md

 ## Features
 - Threads, lots of threads
-- Supported modules:
+- Multiple modules
   - `msol` (Office 365)
   - `adfs` (Active Directory Federation Services)
   - `okta` (Okta SSO)
   - `anyconnect` (Cisco VPN)
-  - See below for how to create your own
+  - custom modules (easy to make!)
 - Tells you the status of each account: if it exists, is locked, has MFA enabled, etc.
+- Automatic cancel/resume (remembers already-tried user/pass combos in `~/.trevorspray/tried_logins.txt`)
+- Round-robin proxy through multiple IPs with `--ssh` or `--subnet`
+- Automatic infinite reconnect/retry if a proxy goes down (or if you lose internet)
+- Spoofs `User-Agent` and other signatures to look like legitimate auth traffic
+- Comprehensive logging
+- Optional `--delay`, `--jitter`, and `--lockout-delay` between requests to bypass lockout countermeasures
+- IPv6 support
-- O365 loot module automatically checks for MFA bypasses (disable with `--no-loot`)
+- O365 MFA bypass support (disable with `--no-loot`)
   - IMAP
   - SMTP
   - POP